katakbersayap/kln84/README.md

 ## Flashing Firmware :
-1. Compile firmware using QMK
+1. Compile firmware using QMK MSYS
 2. Put RP2040 (Pi Pico) into bootloader mode
 3. copy the generated `.uf2` file into the RP2040 (Pi Pico) drive